pivnickm/react-something/README.md

 ## Goals

-- Twitter display maybe?
 - Find some interesting API to play with (pokemon or something?)
-- work on CSS skills.
+- Work on CSS skills.
+- Figure out how components should be done.
+Should I really make more components for every piece of data?
+Or is it okay for a component to manage some data and be presentational?